-Cash and Cash Equivalents - Normally a subset of Fixed Income, cash is maintained to provide liquidity for periodic benefit distributions.
+Cash and Cash Equivalents - Cash is maintained to provide liquidity for periodic planned expenditures of the School.
 It will not be held as a strategic investment but will be allowed to build up within the asset classes the Asset Manager normally invests.
 Generally, levels of cash will be held at the discretion of the Asset Manager during times of market uncertainty.